NBI Clearance vs Police Clearance | What’s the Difference?

 NBI Clearance: May take 2–5 working days, especially with a “hit”

-Police Clearance: Often issued same day if there’s no pending record
+Police Clearance: Often issued the same day if there’s no pending record

 While both clearances require valid IDs and biometric capture, there are slight differences in the documents and steps you’ll need to prepare.
 Here’s a quick breakdown: